medialab/minet/docs/cli.md

 Search stories on the Mediacloud platform.

 positional arguments:
   query                                      Search query.

 optional arguments:
   -h, --help                                 show this help message and exit -t TOKEN, --token TOKEN                    Mediacloud API token (also called key).
   -o OUTPUT, --output OUTPUT                 Path to the output report file.
 By default, the report will be printed to stdout.
+  -c COLLECTIONS, --collections COLLECTIONS  List of searched collections separated by commas.

 ```